Return to Home Page for Full Product Listing

 We do not waive the quantity pricing structure.
 If you order 32 rabbits, we will not give you the 100 price.
 If you order 100 rabbits, we will give you the 100 price.

-A Note On Grades
+A Note On Grades, Pictures, and Videos

 To the best of our knowledge, nearly all other importers in the United States rely on overseas tanneries to grade their skins.
 These firms then take the bundles of 100 skins out of the bales of 1,000 skins and ship them off to their customers.
 With the better grade skins, this is often possible--although we still inspect bundles at random to ensure that they meet the grade.
 We have found, however, that for the lower grade skins, we have to sort these again when they arrive at our warehouse in Niagara Falls, New York.
 When you buy skins from us, you will get consistent grading.